Building Docker Images with heroku.yml

 worker: worker/Dockerfile

-The Docker build context is set to the directory containing the Dockerfile.
+The Docker build context is set to the directory containing the Dockerfile

-If you do not specify a run
+If you don’t specify a run

 section, the CMD

-specified in the Dockerfile is used.
+specified in the Dockerfile

 field of the build